Fodor's Expert Review Karen Blixen Museum

-Out of Africa author Karen Blixen lived in this estate from 1913 to 1931.
+Out of Africa author Karen Blixen, who wrote under the pen name Isak Dinesen, lived at this estate from 1913 to 1931.
 This is where she threw a grand dinner party for the Prince of Wales and where she carried on a torrid relationship with aviator Denys Finch Hatton.
-The museum contains a few of her belongings and some of the farm machinery she used to cultivate the land for coffee and tea.
-There's also some of her furniture, but most of it is found in the McMillan Library in Nairobi.
-There is a magnificent view of the surrounding hills from her lawn, which is dominated by euphorbia, the many-armed plant widely known as the candelabra cactus.
+The museum contains a few of her belongings and furniture, and outside is some of the farm machinery she used to cultivate the land for coffee and tea; guides will take you on a tour.
+There is a magnificent view of the Ngong Hills from her lawn, which is dominated by euphorbia, the many-armed plant widely known as the candelabra cactus.
 On the way to the museum you may notice a signpost reading "ndege."
 On this road, whose Swahili name means "bird," Finch Hatton once landed his plane for his visits with Blixen.
 After his plane crashed in Voi, he was buried nearby in the Ngong Hills.
-Guides will take you on a tour of the garden and the house, but there is little reference to the literary works by Blixen, who wrote under the pen name Isak Dinesen.